 The move to floating under conditions of fiscal imbalances, high inflation and financial fragility has presented serious policy dilemmas.
-Under the previous regime of crawling peg, while interest rates were allowed to move in response to capital flows, the peg was expected to bring down inflation and nominal and real interest rates and to facilitate fiscal adjustment.
-As noted above, capital flows indeed helped this process by leading to liquidity expansion under the quasi-currency board rule for the monetary policy.
+Under the previous regime of crawling peg, while interest rates were allowed to move in response to capital flows, the peg was expected to bring down inflation as well as nominal and real interest rates, and to facilitate fiscal adjustment.
+As noted above, capital flows helped this process by leading to liquidity expansion under the quasi-currency board rule for the monetary policy.
 The move to floating under distress effectively removed any control policy may have had over exchange rates, interest rates and inflation.
-Although the currency was left to "market forces" in order to free monetary policy and interest rates from defending a particular exchange rate, the erosion of confidence in the lira and capital outflows tended to reduce liquidity and push up the interest rates, which in turn aggravated the fiscal problem and resulted in further loss of confidence.
+Although the currency was left to "market forces" in order to free monetary policy and interest rates from defending a particular exchange rate, the erosion of confidence in the lira and capital outflows tended to reduce liquidity and to push up the interest rates.
+The latter development aggravated the fiscal problem and resulted in further loss of confidence.

-Thus, what is often observed in emerging markets applying orthodox recipes in response to capital flight, namely a simultaneous collapse of the currency and hike in interest rates, has appeared with greater force in Turkey because of the presence of additional problems of inflation and fiscal imbalances.
-There has been little scope to use monetary policy to bring down the interest rate, provide stimulus to the economy and facilitate fiscal adjustment.
-Not only has there been a limit to monetary expansion in the form of a ceiling to net domestic assets and a floor to international reserves, but also such a move would raise fears of monetization of government deficits.
-Attempts by the CBT to exert some downward influence on interest rates by expanding liquidity though sale of reserves provided by the IMF had very little effects on the T-bill market.
+Thus, a collapse of the currency and a simultaneous hike in interest rates, a combination often observed in emerging markets applying orthodox recipes in response to capital flight, have appeared with greater force in Turkey because of the accompaniment of inflation and fiscal imbalances.
+There has been little scope for the use of monetary policy to bring down interest rates to provide a stimulus to the economy and to facilitate fiscal adjustment.
+Not only have there been restraints on monetary expansion owing to a ceiling on net domestic assets and a floor to international reserves, but a move in the direction of monetary relaxation would also raise fears of the monetization of government deficits.
+Attempts by the CBT to exert some downward influence on interest rates by expanding liquidity though sale of reserves provided by the IMF had very little effect on the T-bill market.

-Under these conditions, hopes were pinned on the return of arbitrage capital so as to stabilize the exchange rate and to bring down interest rates by restoring confidence.
-In the absence of an effective macroeconomic policy, however, emphasis was placed on political commitment to structural change which created difficulties in the fragile coalition.
+Under these conditions, hopes were pinned on the return of arbitrage capital to stabilize the exchange rate and to bring down interest rates by restoring confidence.
+In the absence of an effective macroeconomic policy, however, emphasis was placed on political commitment to structural change, which created difficulties in the fragile coalition.
 Again, the IMF became the key player, not only by providing the funds needed to support the fiscal and financial systems, but also the much-needed positive signals to financial markets.
-Thus, persuaded that implementation of the program was very strong but that the external shock of September 11 had raised the financing gap, the Fund stood ready at the end of 2001 to establish a new stand-by agreement and to provide the country an additional \$10 billion for the remainder of 2001 and 2002, the fourth bailout package in two years, bringing the total to almost \$30 billion (IMF New Brief No. 01/116, November 15, 2001).
+Thus, persuaded that implementation of the program was very strong but that the external shock of September 11 had raised the financing gap, the Fund stood ready at the end of 2001 to establish a new stand-by agreement and to provide the country with an additional \$10 billion for the remainder of 2001 and 2002.
+This was the fourth bailout package in two years, bringing the total of IMF financing to almost \$30 billion.14